redwoodjs/redwood/packages/router/README.md

 We call built-in parameter types _core parameter types_.
 All core parameter types begin with a capital letter.
 Here are the types:

 - `Int` - Matches and converts an integer.
+- `Float` - Matches and converts a Float.
+- `Boolean` - Matches and converts Boolean (true or false only)

+> Note on TypeScript support
+Redwood will automatically generate types for your named routes, but you do have to run `yarn redwood dev` or `yarn redwood build` atleast once for your `Routes.{js,ts}` to be parsed

 ## User route parameter types